Published on November 8th, 2016 | by ddeupree0

 As the vitreous shrinks, it becomes somewhat stringy, and the strands can cast tiny shadows on the retina that you may notice as floaters, which appear as little “cobwebs” or specks that seem to float about in your field of vision.
 If you try to look at these shadows they appear to quickly dart out of the way.

-A vitreous detachment is a common condition that usually affects people over age 50, and is very common after age 80.
-People who are nearsighted are also at increased risk.
+PVD is a common condition that usually affects people over age 50, and is very common after age 80.
+People who are nearsighted are also at increased risk of PVD.
 Those who have a vitreous detachment in one eye are likely to have one in the other, although it may not happen until years later.

 Ref: National Eye Institute